Why Are Golf Balls So Expensive? (11 Best Reasons)

 While there is still a fair supply of golf balls, the entry of so many people increases the demand, which affects supply and pricing.
 The game’s popularity isn’t waning anytime soon, and the manufacturers have to keep up with growing demand.

-Golf ball manufacturers are getting overwhelmed and need to develop new and innovative production methods.
+Golf ball manufacturers are getting overwhelmed and must develop innovative production methods.

 7. Golf Players Can Afford It